neotoma/sync-server/README.md

-sync
-====

-API-centric service for synchronizing data between sources and storages
+This is an API-centric service for synchronizing data between sources and storages.